ktoroshchin/food_app/README.md

 2.Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 3. Update the .env file with your correct local information
 4. Install dependencies: `npm i`
-5. Fix to binaries for sass: `npm rebuild node-sass`
+5. Fix to binaries for sass: `npm rebuild node-sass --force`
 6. Run migrations: `npm run knex migrate:latest`
   - Check the migrations folder to see what gets created in the DB
 7. Run the seed: `npm run knex seed:run`